 “The fact that they can tailor the plan to their needs based on what money they’re paying -- to me -- is more of an insurance thing,” Cassano said.

-One sign of a good vendor relationship is if they are easy to work with.
+One sign of a good vendor relationship is that they are easy to work with.
 That’s how Cassano describes the team at GradGuard.

 “That’s important, and I’m not just blowing smoke,” she said.
 “Everything that comes through Miami or the bursar’s office is looked at as if it were us -- Miami.
 So when we work with vendors and they do a poor job, or a good job -- families just look and say, ‘It’s Miami.’
 To me, to have a good relationship with a vendor is a really good thing because you’re an extension of us.”